National Peasants' Party: Ideological experiments

 Seen by Vasile Dobrescu as a "moderator and modulator" of Peasantist thought, one who personally ensured that Poporanist radicals were neutralized, Maniu always professed a belief in multilateralism and class collaboration.
 In 1924, Maniu argued that such integrative processes were interrelated, and together would create "major social and economic units".
 Around the same time, Peasantists had come to realize that smallholding units remained economically unviable, and prone to market exclusion.
 Explicitly complimented by Maniu, the cooperative movement won over Mihalache's Peasantist left.
 Within this current, the "integral" cooperatism was espoused by Victor Jinga, who believed that the "peasant state" was also the "cooperative state".
 This faction was specifically interested in Nordic agrarianism and the Danish cooperatives: in 1930, Mihalache sent some of his peasant friends, including writer Nicolae Vucu-Secășanu, for specialization in Denmark.

 Cooperative enterprises were nevertheless absent from the party platforms of 1926 and 1935, with Mihalache only promising "organized and rationalized private property", without any details on what this meant.
 Although the party doctrines remained largely unchanged from that moment on, the following decade saw "vigorous debate" among PNȚ intellectuals, whose various takes on the "peasant state [...] were not always fully identical with the [party's] official views."
 However, as described by scholar Z. Ornea, Ralea's program in 1935 meant an infusion of center-left ideas into PNȚ policies.
 At that stage, the anti-industrial consensus was fading away, with developmentalism taking the forefront.
 Agrarian conservatism now focused on creating a strong industry in harmony with the smallholding units.
 In this context, some party eminences embraced dirigisme, and, in 1933, Maniu himself proposed that agricultural machinery and infant industries could be nationalized.
 This was contrasted by the behavior of other PNȚ leaders, four of whom were stockholders in multinational companies by 1937.

-As "Third Way" advocates, some PNȚ ideologues often veered into explicit support for social corporatism.
+As opponents of both capitalism and communism, some PNȚ ideologues often veered into explicit support for social corporatism.
 This built on ideas first circulated by Stere in 1908, and, with Madgearu, became a more complex program for corporate representation.
 The "solidarist" version, embraced by Transylvanians such as Mihai Popovici, implied "peasant leadership, but without oppressing and marginalizing other social categories."
 In addition to promoting welfare reform, the PNȚ stood by a minimum wage and, as early as 1926, promoted collective bargaining as the solution to labor disputes.
 In 1936, Mihalache expressed a measure of sympathy for corporate statism, which he believed had been implemented by Italian fascism.
 Faced with negative reactions from the left, he revised his positions, noting that, whatever its merits, that particular regime could not be imported to Romania.
 Harre remarks that talk of a "peasant state" became vaguer ca. 1936, with Mihalache settling on references to "group democracy", which simply prioritized collective interests.